devsecopsmaturitymodel/metricAnalyzer/README.md

 docker compose up # to startup grafana (or use your own grafana instance)
 ```
 Go to grafana (e.g. localhost:3000) and setup a service account token with admin rights.
-Put the token in the `application.properties` file.
+Put the token in the `application.properties` for the property `metricCA.grafana.apiKey` file.

+Install _Infinity_ and add it as Data Source via _Connection_ in Grafana as admin.

 ### Build and execute with Maven